 Dr. Sayers has been deeply involved in projects related to physician health.
 He serves as chair of the TCMS Physician Health and Rehabilitation Committee and is the founding chair of the TCMS Physician Wellness Program (PWP).
 PWP provides anonymous counseling for physicians in need, along with a variety of educational and self-help programs to promote physician well being and enhance patient care quality and safety.

 In 2017, Dr. Sayers was awarded the Gold-Headed Cane/Physician of the Year award by the 4000 member Travis County Medical Society.

-Dr. Sayers and his childhood sweetheart and wife Maryann, have three children, four grandchildren and live in central Austin where, in addition to time with his family and volunteer activities, he enjoys running on the Shoal Creek Hike and Bike trail, cheering on the Longhorns, and an occasional, ill-fated attempt at golf.
+Dr. Sayers and his childhood sweetheart and wife Maryann, have three children, five grandchildren and live in central Austin where, in addition to time with his family and volunteer activities, he enjoys running on the Shoal Creek Hike and Bike trail, cheering on the Longhorns, and an occasional, ill-fated attempt at golf.

 Of his work he notes, "I enjoy the daily intellectual challenges and problem solving that a rheumatology practice provides, but at this point in my career, far and away what I enjoy most is my patients.
 Some of them have been with me since the beginning of my practice in the 80's, many others for well over a decade.
 Many of them are just like family to me.
 I take my responsibilities as their physician very seriously.
 Medicine in this current environment provides many challenges and obstacles for patients.
 Likewise, maintaining a strong and viable small practice is very difficult these days- current administrative requirements and regulations stretch a small practice's resources to the limit, but I am committed to offering a small practice alternative to my patients, with care as attentive, personalized and cutting edge as I can possibly provide."